Rodrigo-Rojo/Rodrigo-Rojo/README.md

 - 👋 Hi, I’m @Rodrigo-Rojo
-- 👀 I’m interested in
+- 👀 I’m interested in the Gym and being healthy and working in myself.
-- 🌱 I’m currently learning Python and doing the #100DaysOfCode
+- 🌱 I’m currently learning Python and doing the #100DaysOfCode also learning a english course.
 - 📫 How to reach me
 sorioner@hotmail.com
 https://www.facebook.com/SoriOneR12/